metasfresh/metasfresh-maven-repo/README.md

 # metasfresh-maven-repo
 Hosts a maven repository for some legacy jars which are no longer available on public maven repositories

+## Important:
+* we are in the process of setting up a public maven repo for metasfresh.
+* I just imported the artifacts there.
+If anyone adds another artifact here, please make sure to also add it to the newe repo (or ask [metas-ts](https://github.com/orgs/metasfresh/people/metas-ts))
+* if the new nexus is ready, we will update the metasfresh-parent pom and remove this repo

 ## Install a new artifact

 ```